tdeekens/grunt-voguesy/README.md

 - 0.1.0 Initial release of mvp feature set
 - 0.1.1 Fix shelljs dependency
 - 0.1.2 Add lodash as dependency
-- 0.1.3 Add resilence for npm returning empty strings from command line
+- 0.1.3 Add resilience for npm returning empty strings from command line
+- 0.1.4 Add support for specifying dependencies to be filtered from being processed